 In 2017 the International Pacific Halibut Commission (IPHC) undertook its annual coastwide stock assessment of Pacific halibut (Hippoglossus stenolepis) using a range of updated data sources.
 This summary provides an overview of the data sources available for the Pacific halibut stock assessment and related analyses including the population trends and distribution among Regulatory Areas based on the IPHC fishery-independent setline survey, the 2017 stock assessment methodology, and results of the stock assessment.
-Catch tables detailing Regulatory Area-specific projections are provided separately in IPHC-2017-IM093-09.
+Catch tables detailing Regulatory Area-specific projections are provided separately in paper IPHC-2018-AM094-11.